 The book delves into the potential future trajectory of South Africa, contemplating whether or not South Africa will persist on a path of state capture, corrupt leadership, and economic downturn, or if it can recover from the lost decade.

-In his conversation with me, Frans discusses the concept of “chosen glory”, a political psychology term referring to a society that, despite a difficult past, is able to achieve great successes.
-He mentions that, in the first decade to 15 years after 1994, South Africa was on the path to becoming a case study of this concept.
+Cronje discusses the concept of ‘chosen glory’, a political psychology term referring to a society that, despite a difficult past, is able to achieve great success.
+He mentions that, in the first decade to 15 years after 1994, South Africa was on the path to becoming a chosen glory.

-During this period, the country saw significant improvements in living standards, job creation, and infrastructure development.
-For instance, for every new shack erected, ten formal houses were being built.
+During this period, the country saw huge improvements in living standards, job creation, and infrastructure development.
+For example, for every new shack erected in a township, ten real houses were being built.

-However, the subsequent decade saw a stagnation and even a dip in these positive trends.
+The subsequent decade saw a stagnation and even a decline in these positive trends.

-Frans also notes the impact of the COVID-19 pandemic.
+He also notes the impact of the COVID-19 ‘pandemic’.
 While the book was written before the pandemic, he had anticipated that an external shock could put significant pressure on the country.
 The pandemic has indeed played this role, adding to the challenges that South Africa faces.